Skip to main content

 • default set the tokenizer to "tokens('default')", i.e. split strings along non-alphanumeric characters.

-• ngram set the tokenizer to "tokens('ngram')". i.e. split strings to equal size terms.
+• ngram set the tokenizer to "tokens('ngram')". i.e. split strings into equally large n-grams.

-• split set the tokenizer to "tokens('split')", i.e. split strings along the separators.
+• split set the tokenizer to "tokens('split')", i.e. split strings along certain user-defined separator strings.

-The ngram size can be specified via the ngram_size parameter.
-This is an optional parameter.
-The following variants exist:
+The ngram size for the ngram tokenizer can be specified via the optional ngram_size parameter:

 • ngram_size = N: with N between 2 and 8 sets the tokenizer to "tokens('ngram', N)".

-• If not specified: Use a default ngram size which is 3.
+• If unspecified: Use a default ngram size which is 3.

 • separators = []: A list of strings, e.g. separators = [', ', '; ', '\n', '\\'].